 Dearborn Public Library

-The Garden Club of Dearborn, meeting at the home of Mrs. Henry Ford, appoints a committee (consisting of Miss Clara Snow and Mrs. E. R. Bryant) to initiate a movement for the establishment of a public library in Dearborn
+The Garden Club of Dearborn, meeting at the home of Henry Ford, appoints a committee (consisting of Clara Snow and E. R. Bryant) to initiate a movement to establish a public library in Dearborn

 October, 1919

-The Village Commission votes at its meeting of October 15, 1919, to decorate a room in the Village Hall to be used for a public library.
+The Village Commission votes at its meeting on October 15, 1919, to decorate a room in the Village Hall to be used for a public library.

 1920